-With a sweet, caramel-like filling, toasted pecans, and chunks of dark chocolate, this Vegan Salted Chocolate Pecan Pie is everything you want in a holiday dessert.
-Unlike some pies that require refrigeration to hold their shape, this Salted Chocolate Pecan Pie is best served at room temperature and can even be made in advance and/or frozen.
+With a sweet, caramel-like filling, toasted pecans, and chunks of dark chocolate, this Vegan Salted Chocolate Pecan Pie is everything you want in a holiday dessert!
+Unlike pies that require refrigeration to hold their shape, this Salted Chocolate Pecan Pie is best served at room temperature and can even be made in advance and/or frozen.
 Pair it with this easy almond flour crust to make it gluten-free.
 Also soy-free and easily made coconut-free.

 Vegan.
 Salted.
 Chocolate.
 Pecan.
 Is there a more magical combination of words in the English language?
 If you're also a fan of these words (Oh, and let's not forget "caramel-like"), then you are DEFINITELY in the right place.